katonori/cxxtags-vim/README.md

 | ------------------- | ----------------- | ----------- |
 |CXXTAGS\_DatabaseDir  | "./\_db"            | Path to a cxxtags database directory. |
 |CXXTAGS\_Cmd          | "cxxtags\_query"   | Location of *cxxtags\_query* command.
 This default value assumes *cxxtags\_query* to be under the serach path.
 Absolute path to *cxxtags\_query* is also acceptable.|

-This script can be configured by changing these variables.
-Use *let* command to set value to these variables like below.

-     let CXXTAGS_DatabaseDir = "./tag_db"